The emotional stress of menopause takes its toll but it is possible to mitigate the fall out.

 Natural remedies for menopausal mood swings

-HRT might be the right route for you and if it feels good, go with it but there are many women who it’s not right for.
+might be the right route for you and if it feels good, go with it but there are many women who it’s not right for.
 “A woman who responded really well to the contraceptive pill, might be a great respondent to HRT but there’s a huge subset of women where they're not going to be great responders,” explains Dana James.
-In which case, time to try the numerous natural remedies from menopause mood swings.
+In which case, time to try the numerous natural remedies for menopause mood swings.

-- Acupuncture to alleviate menopause symptoms.
+1. Acupuncture to alleviate menopause symptoms.

-- The super supplement for a gentle menopause.
+2. The super supplement for a gentle menopause.

 secretion without the need to add to the hormonal load, making it a natural alternative or an effective partner to HRT.

 is unrivalled in its capability to create restful sleep as well as increasing the body’s sensitivity to progesterone.

 , provides the essential neural protection to enhance cognitive function and increase mental clarity.

-Focused breath work has been proven to reduce hot flushes and dissipate anxiety.
+has been proven to reduce hot flushes and dissipate anxiety.
 Alternate nostril breathing, deep diaphragmatic breathing and paced breathing techniques with breath holding, practiced morning and evening, reduce central sympathetic activity and create a relaxation response within the body.

 See the good things about menopause, even the mood swings

-; this is your time to create new things and a truly joyful time of life, understand the chemical changes that are going on and not beat yourself up about it.
-Yes, it's a journey and there’ll certainly be some bumps in the road but it can be a truly enlightening journey of discovering yourself.
+; this is your time to create new things and a truly joyful time of life, understand the chemical changes that are going on, accept them and don't add any additional stress to your load.
+Menopause is a wholly natural journey and there’ll certainly be some bumps in the road but it can also become an important time of discovering and recalibration.